Companies detail payments to Trump lawyer; Daniels' attorney says there's more

-WASHINGTON/ZURICH (Reuters) - An attorney for porn star Stormy Daniels said he has additional evidence linking a Russian oligarch and payment to U.S. President Donald Trump’s personal lawyer, Michael Cohen, as international and U.S. companies on Wednesday acknowledged large payments to Cohen’s consulting firm.
+WASHINGTON/ZURICH (Reuters) - An attorney for porn star Stormy Daniels said he has additional evidence linking a Russian businessman and payment to U.S. President Donald Trump’s personal lawyer, Michael Cohen, as international and U.S. companies on Wednesday acknowledged large payments to Cohen’s consulting firm.

-Swiss drugmaker Novartis AG and U.S. telecommunications company AT&T said they made payments to Cohen’s firm, Essential Consultants, in efforts to gain intelligence into the Trump administration’s thinking on issues affecting them.
+Swiss drugmaker Novartis AG and U.S. telecommunications company AT&T Inc said they made payments to Cohen’s firm, Essential Consultants, in efforts to gain intelligence into the Trump administration’s thinking on issues affecting them.
 South Korea’s Korea Aerospace Industries Ltd (KAI) said it hired the consultancy for services on accounting matters.

 A senior official at Novartis told NBC News that Cohen reached out shortly after Trump’s November 2016 election win “promising access” to the new administration.
 Boston-based Stat News also reported that then Novartis Chief Executive Officer Joe Jimenez instructed his team to strike a deal with Cohen.